long-Bill/The-Penguins-of-SWIFT-/README.md

-# The Penguins of SWIFT - A Linux CTF game inspired from SadServers and OvertheWrite
+# The Penguins of SWIFT - A Linux CTF game inspired from SadServers and OvertheWire